 Once a place is offered, a multi-professional meeting involving parents is held.
 This is to ensure that all strategy advice and resources regarding the pupil's needs are in place prior to their start.
-The Assistant Headteacher-Inclusion-SENDCO will visit the pupil at their current educational setting/or home.
+The Assistant Headteacher (SENDCO) will visit the pupil at their current educational setting/or home.

-Where possible pupils visit the school and meet their class teacher and class teaching assistant and explore the classrooms prior to starting.
-In some cases a unique photo book is given to the pupil showing pictures of the school and key staff they will work with.
+Where possible, pupils visit the school and meet their class teacher and class teaching assistant and explore the classrooms prior to starting.
+In some cases, additional information will be provided (for example, a unique photo book or social story showing pictures of the school and key staff they will work with.